ATX92614/camera-monitor/RELEASING.md

 ---

-## How the App Decides There’s an Update
+## How the App Decides There's an Update

 - The app reads the `latest.json` manifest.
 - If `latest.json.version` is newer than the installed version, the updater will: